ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 If you are filling the form out for yourself, the "Requested For" field will be autopopulated with your name.

-If you are requesting an account another user, enter their name and find them in the pull down.
+If you are requesting an account for another user, enter their name and find them in the pull down.

 If they are a non-UCSF affiliate, select "Check this box if you cannot find their User Name in the database" and enter their First Name, Last Name, and contact email address.